pointfreeco/swift-composable-architecture/Sources/ComposableArchitecture/Documentation.docc/Articles/MigratingTo1.6.md

 > Important: Before following this migration guide be sure you have fully migrated to the newest tools of version 1.5.
 See <doc:MigratingTo1.4> and <doc:MigratingTo1.5> for more information.

-> Note: The following migration guide assumes you are targeting iOS 17, macOS 14, tvOS 17, watchOS 10 or higher, but the tools do work for older platforms too.
+> Note: The following migration guide mostly assumes you are targeting iOS 17, macOS 14, tvOS 17, watchOS 10 or higher, but the tools do work for older platforms too.
 See the dedicated
 <doc:ObservationBackport> article for more information on how to use the new observation tools if
 you are targeting older platforms.